Maintenance & Habitability Obligations in Saudi Arabia

 • Your rental property has a maintenance issue that affects livability — broken AC, plumbing leaks, electrical faults, pest infestations.

-• Your landlord refuses to make repairs that are their responsibility.
+• Your landlord refuses to make repairs that are their responsibility under the Ejar contract.

 • Give the landlord a reasonable time to respond and arrange repairs.

-• If they refuse, file a complaint through the Ejar platform or the Enforcement Court.
+• If they refuse, file a complaint through the Ejar platform or directly to the Enforcement Court via the Najiz platform.

-• Document the problem with photos, videos, and dates.
+• Document the problem with photos, videos, and dates — this evidence is critical for any Enforcement Court claim.

 What should you NOT do?

-• Do not withhold rent without a court order — this puts you at risk of eviction.
+• Do not withhold rent without a court order — even if the landlord is neglecting maintenance, non-payment gives them grounds to file for eviction.

-• Do not make major repairs yourself and deduct from rent without documenting the landlord's refusal and getting legal advice first.
+• Do not make expensive repairs yourself without documenting the landlord's refusal and getting legal advice — the Enforcement Court may not reimburse you without proper procedure.

 You came here to know your rights — help someone else know theirs.